 Back in the 1990’s when designing add-in cards for PC’s and Apple computers various busses such as PCI (precursor to PCI Express), presented an issue – reading from card’s memory by the processor was abysmally slow – about 5 MegaBytes per second, while writing was not a problem at all, going at nearly full bandwidth of the bus.

-On today’s computers with PCIe (PCI Express) point-to-point connection, the same problem seems to still exist, even when reading using 64-bits at a time or SIMD/SSE instructions – reading is still slow and writing is fast.
+On today’s computers with PCIe (PCI Express) point-to-point connection, the same problem seems to still exist, even when reading using 64-bits at a time or SIMD/SSE instructions – reading is still abysmally slow while writing is fast.

 I’ve designed interfaces to several industry standard busses.
 One this that becomes immediately clear is that writes are easy and reads are hard.
 I believe this fact is fundamental to other fields as well: Writing is a deterministic process and you know with a high degree of certainty what it takes.
 However, reading (that is sensing) requires more time to make sure.
 This may, for all I know, be some fundamental law of information theory.